 Chain migration was also responsible for the creation of a Czech-speaking enclave within the German settlements, which originated in 1851 when a letter from a Silesian Protestant minister named Ernst Bergmann reached Josef Lesikar in Landskroun on the Bohemia-Moravia border.
 The letter outlined transportation costs and provided enticing details on agriculture in Cat Spring, so Lesikar quickly organized a party of sixteen families.
 As it turned out, his wife prevailed upon him to abandon the plan, and he was lucky he did.
 Half of those who left Landskroun perished in squalid conditions on the Atlantic crossing.
 Lesikar, however, stayed in touch with a survivor and passed his letters on for publication in the Moravske Noviny, a regional newspaper.
 In 1853 he organized seventeen more families and left that October for Bremen, although not before obtaining from the local authorities a fraudulent medical exemption from military service for his son.
-Seven weeks later the party landed in Galveston, and fourteen days after that they arrived in Cat Spring, where they encountered remnants of the previous party of immigrants.(Kelley)
+Seven weeks later the party landed in Galveston, and fourteen days after that they arrived in Cat Spring, where they encountered remnants of the previous party of immigrants.(missing reference)

 The Czech Texan population was relatively homogeneous because it passed directly from the Moravian village to Farm Texas.
 Poverty drove the Moravians to Texas, the prospect of cheap land and trying to escape long-term military service.
 Nevertheless, they often hesitated to leave(Eckertová)